knit-dev/hardhat-next-boilerplate/README.md

 11. Give the profile a name and click "Add"
 12. In this new browser window, install Metamask and import the keyphrase above
 13. Ensure Metamask RPC is set to `http://localhost:8545` and chainID `31337`.
-14. Start the React app: `npm start`
+14. Start the React app: `npm run dev`

 The frontend should open at http://localhost:3000/